Photon emission statistics of a driven microwave cavity: Waiting time distributions

 corresponding to a Poisson process as seen in Fig.~\ref{fig:wt}(b).
 At finite temperatures, the decay of the waiting time distribution at long times is governed by the rate

 as illustrated with a dashed line in Fig.~\ref{fig:wt}(b).

 The waiting time distribution at zero time delay is interesting since it yields the average number of photons in the cavity right after a photon emission, $\bar n(0)/\bar{n} =\langle \tau\rangle \mathcal{W}(0)$.
-Without the drive, we have $\bar n(0)/\bar{n} = 2$, meaning that the average number of photons in the cavity doubles right after a photon emission, reflecting the bunching of the photons~\cite{brange2019photon}.
+Without the drive, we have $\bar n(0)/\bar{n} = 2$, meaning that the average number of photons in the cavity right after a photon emission is twice as large as the steady-state average, reflecting the bunching of the photons~\cite{brange2019photon}.
 For the parametric drive, we find

 which displays an interesting, non-monotonous dependence on the driving strength $\tilde r$ and the temperature through $\bar n$ as shown in Fig.~\ref{fig:gain}(a).
 For a given temperature, the largest value of this ratio is reached by the relation $\bar n=\tilde r^2/2$ and inserting this expression into Eq.~(\ref{eq:gainamplifier}), we obtain the dashed line in Fig.~\ref{fig:gain}(a).
 This relation implies that, at low temperatures $\bar{n} \ll 1$, the photon number within the cavity is strongly increased by an emission as $\bar{n}_r(0)/\bar{n}_r \simeq \frac{1}{16}(1/\bar{n} + 40)$.
 We also show the relation in Fig.~\ref{fig:gain}(b) and note that for $\tilde r=1$, the ratio is independent of $\bar n$ and obtains the value~3 even though $\bar{n}_r$ diverges.